 What Is The Difference Between Modern & Contemporary Design?

 A modern house is more balanced and structured.
-While contemporary homes are less restrictive and incorporate different styles, architects can take more artistic liberties in the design and often have a freeform approach.
+While contemporary houses are less restrictive and incorporate different styles, architects can take more artistic liberties in the design and often have a freeform approach.
 That isn’t to say that a modern-designed home can’t be innovative, but typically contemporary homes will stand out a little more in terms of the uniqueness of their shape.

 As for the interior, contemporary can be described as a combination of modernism and minimalism without focusing on one single style at a time.
 On the other hand, modern design is very distinguishable, in that it will feature crisp, sharp lines, warm neutral colors, and balance throughout the design.